 Columbia’s Multicultural and Affinity Graduation Celebrations

 WHAT THEY MEAN AND WHY THEY ARE SPECIAL TO GRADUATES

-In addition to the university-wide Commencement ceremony and each school’s class day, our undergraduate students organize Multicultural Graduation Celebrations that allow them to celebrate the cultural intersections in their lives and honor the communities to which they belong.
+In addition to the university-wide Commencement ceremony and each school’s class day, our undergraduate students with campus partners organize Multicultural and Affinity Graduation Celebrations that allow them to celebrate the cultural intersections in their lives and honor the communities to which they belong.
 These celebrations are open to anyone in the Columbia community who would like to celebrate a particular culture or group.